 As of May 1, 2022, and for as long as the epidemiological data allow so, all travelers arriving in Greece, regardless of their country of origin, are no longer required to display a valid certificate of vaccination or recovery from COVID-19, or evidence of a negative test result from SARS-CoV-2 infection (PCR or Rapid Antigen test).
 Please check the latest travel guidelines for updated requirements.

 As of 15 March 2022, travelers visiting Greece are no longer required to fill out the Passenger Locator Form (PLF).However, a simplified PLF remains in operation, the completion of which is OPTIONAL, for the sole purpose of enabling the traveler / family to issue an EU Certificate of negative or positive COVID-19 test result.
 You may want to fill out the PLF in order to make sure you can get appropriate test results for reentry into the your home country.

-Out of courtesy to your writing community and to avoid any surprises upon entry into Greece, we encourage you to take a Rapid Antigen test prior to your departure.
+Out of courtesy to your writing community, we encourage you to take a Rapid Antigen test prior to your departure.

 Q: What are your Covid Protocols?